isomerpages/mas-moneysense/_investments/An introduction to types of investments.md

 Different asset classes such as shares, exchange traded funds (ETFs) and real estate investment trusts (REITS) are listed on the exchange.
 There are fixed trading hours, during which the prices of the shares may go up and down.

-Over-the-counter (OTC) refers to trades made outside the organised exchanges.
+Over-the-Counter (OTC) refers to trades made outside the organised exchanges.
 Brokers and dealers use a network of computers and telephones to determine prices between two parties.

 ### What you need to start
 To start investing, you will need: